How to Apply

 Further information about the match can be found on the NRMP website.

 Prior to accepting a position, you will be required to show verification from your residency training and medical school.

 Applicants must be eligible for medical licensing in Oregon through the:

-The total salary plus bonuses has averaged about $80,000 per year (plus CME, merit award, profit sharing, benefits) without additional ED shifts (doing 3 ED shifts per month).
-Additional ED shifts are available and are paid as overtime at approximately $100/hour with pay differential for evening, nights, and weekends.
-Clinical RVU-based bonuses are also paid on moonlighting shifts in the department.
+The total salary plus bonuses has averaged about $80,000 per year (plus CME, retirement & benefits) without additional ED shifts (doing 3 ED shifts per month).
+Additional ED shifts are available at OHSU and are paid as overtime at $1810/shift (6-9 hour shifts) with pay differential for evenings and nights.
+Fellows may moonlight at other area emergency departments as well.

 A comprehensive benefits program is available for fellows.
 This includes health insurance, dental insurance, vision insurance, life insurance, disability insurance, and flexible spending accounts.
-OHSU donates an additional percentage of the fellow's salary to a retirement account.
+OHSU donates an additional 3% of the fellow's salary to a 457(b) retirement account.